Supan1410/Amazon_clone_soc/Week 2/Report.md

 All tutorials were followed and all errors were solved Changes made-
-• A new location India is added along with its Flag\n
+• A new location India is added along with its Flag
 • Location was initially without a box and now a proper box was added with background color.
 • Location did not have country flag initially which is added now